← Back to work

 naive baselineour model

-Places off our winner pick, race by race.
-The winner is usually the pole-sitter, so both call it five times in seven.
-Both miss Barcelona, where Hamilton won from P2; our model also slips in China, the baseline in Canada, where its pick led then retired.
+Places off our winner pick, race by race, so zero means the winner was our top pick.
+The winner is usually the pole-sitter, so the baseline calls it six times in nine and our model five.
+The worst miss is Silverstone, where Leclerc won from our P4 and neither model saw it coming.
 Calling the winner is the easy part.

 real output